-In FY2019, the District completed the capital upgrades project, installed solar panels over the disinfection basin to reduce chemical costs and produce clean energy, and began the construction of the steel storage building at the wastewater treatment plant.
+During FY2019 the District installed solar panels over the disinfection basin to reduce chemical costs and produce clean energy, and began the construction of the steel storage building at the wastewater treatment plant.

-In FY2020 the District will continue the installation of additional solar arrays at the plant, pump stations and Administration building.
-Installation of clean-agent fire suppression to protect major electrical panels at the wastewater treatment plant and vacuum pump stations will commence in FY2020.
+In FY2020, the District completed the steel storage building construction at the wastewater treatment plant, continued the installation of additional solar arrays at the plant, pump stations and Administration building.
+The District began installation of clean-agent fire suppression to protect major electrical panels at the wastewater treatment plant and vacuum pump stations.